dmis-lab/self-biorag/README.md

 --k 3
 ```

-You could use your own trained model or our hugginface model [Self-BioRAG 7B](https://huggingface.co/selfbiorag/selfbiorag_7b) to inference.
+You could use your own trained model or our hugginface model [Self-BioRAG 7B](https://huggingface.co/dmis-lab/selfbiorag_7b) to inference.

 ## FAQ
-TBD
+TBA

 ## Citation
-TBD
+TBA

 ## Contact Information
 For help or issues using **Self-BioRAG**, please submit a GitHub issue.
 Please contact Minbyul Jeong (`minbyuljeong (at) korea.ac.kr`) for communication related to **Self-BioRAG**.